-Although Saturn comes closest to Earth for the year on the same date that it reaches opposition, the ringed comes nowhere as close to Earth as the NASA illustration at the very top of this post might lead you to believe.
-At present, Saturn lies some 10 times the Earth’s distance from the sun, or 9 times the Earth-sun distance from Earth.
-(Astronomers refer to the Earth-sun distance as an astronomical unit, or AU.
+Although Saturn comes closest to Earth for the year about five hours after it reaches opposition, the ringed planet comes nowhere as close to Earth as the NASA illustration at the very top of this post might lead you to believe.
+At present, Saturn lies some 10 times the Earth’s distance from the sun, and nine times the Earth-sun distance from Earth.
+Astronomers refer to one Earth-sun distance as an astronomical unit, or AU.
 Saturn is now 10 AU from the sun, and 9 AU from us.
 Heavens-Above gives information about the present distances of the planets from the sun and Earth.

 All the planets farther from the sun reach opposition every time our swifter-moving planet sweeps between the sun and these superior planets – planets that orbit the sun outside of Earth’s orbit.
 Mars returns to opposition every other year.
 Jupiter’s opposition happens about one month later each year, whereas Saturn’s opposition occurs about two weeks later yearly.
 The farther that a planet resides from the sun, the shorter the period of time between successive oppositions.

 Saturn is truly a wondrous world of rings and moons.
-It’s everyone’s favorite thing to celestial object to gaze at through a small telescope, so if there’s a public astronomy night near you this month – go!
+It’s everyone’s favorite celestial object to gaze at through a small telescope, so if there’s a public astronomy night near you this month – go!